Advanced SQL Cheat Sheet

 On columnar storage (Redshift, BigQuery, Snowflake), each column is stored separately.
 SELECT * reads every column's storage.
 Selecting only needed columns can reduce I/O by 10x or more.

-What's the difference between ROW_NUMBER, RANK, and DENSE_RANK?+
+Difference between ROW_NUMBER, RANK, and DENSE_RANK?+

-When should I use a CTE vs. a subquery?+
+When should I use a CTE vs a subquery?+

 How do recursive CTEs work?+